Sam Stoneley. Let's Connect

 Dory 5y:!xa=ybfe)/QD

-After looking back at the dirbuster results, I remembered the directory http://10.10.10.137/management/ was protected by basic authentication.
-I managed to login using "derry" and "rZ86wwLvx7jUxtch" which gave me the directory listing.
-In this listing was a file called config.json which contained the password for port 8000 (Ajenti), the file also contained commands on how to get shell.
-I visited http://10.10.10.137:8000 and managed to login using "root" and the password found in the config.json file which was "KpMasng6S5EtTy9Z"
+After looking back at the DirBuster results, I remembered the directory http://10.10.10.137/management/ was protected by basic authentication.
+I managed to login using Derry and rZ86wwLvx7jUxtch which gave me the directory listing.

-I was then redirected to a shell page where I had root access.
-I traversed each directory looking for root.txt which I then found in "/root/" and then found user.txt in the "/home/derry/" folder
+I was then redirected to a shell page where I had root access to the server.
+I traversed each directory looking for root.txt which was found in /root/.
+Further analysis of the server indicated the file user.txt was located in the directory /home/derry/.